dubo-dubon-duponey/docker-airplay/README.md

 # What

-A Docker image to run an Apple AirPlay Protocol receiver.
+A Docker image to run an AirPlay 2 receiver.

-This is currently based on [shairport-sync](https://github.com/mikebrady/shairport-sync) and the [ALAC](https://github.com/mikebrady/alac) library.
+This is based on [shairport-sync](https://github.com/mikebrady/shairport-sync), [nqptp](https://github.com/mikebrady/nqptp) and the [ALAC](https://github.com/mikebrady/alac) library.

-This image also ships experimental support for AirPlay2 based on [goplay2](https://github.com/openairplay/goplay2).
+NOTE: the awesome mikebrady has an *official* shairport-sync [on Docker Hub](https://hub.docker.com/r/mikebrady/shairport-sync).
+You should *really* try it *first* and make it work, and only come back here if you have *good* reasons to do so.

+These reasons could be that you are interested in:
+* tighter container security (no root, limited caps, hardened)
+* opinions (alsa only, Debian)
+* more opinions

 ## Image features